-Holly holds a Master of Education degree in Elementary Education from the University of Maryland, College Park and a Bachelor of Arts degree in History (with a focus in Asian American Studies and Immigration Studies) from Oberlin College.
-She is certified in "Community Engagement: Collaborating for Change" by the University of Michigan.
-She also holds a certificate in Maryland's Open Meetings Act Training from the Institute for Governmental Service and Research.
+Holly holds a Master of Education degree from the University of Maryland, College Park and a Bachelor of Arts degree in History from Oberlin College.
+She is certified in "Community Engagement: Collaborating for Change" by the University of Michigan and also holds a certificate in Maryland's Open Meetings Act Training from the Institute for Governmental Service and Research.
 Holly’s achievements include being named a 2017-2018 U.S. Fulbright Scholar, receiving Oberlin College’s George and Carrie G. Life Scholarship Prize, and being named a Finalist for Oberlin College’s Shansi Fellowship.

 Join Howard County’s Office of Human Rights and Equity as we explore the resources and services that aim to honor and preserve the humanity of all people.
 This presentation focuses on giving the audience an understanding about the Office and how we serve Howard County residents.
 If you live, work, play, or worship here in Howard County and you'd like the OHRE Community Outreach Unit to come and share more about the work of our office be sure to click on the link below and fill out our Community Engagement Request Form.

 The Howard County Office of Human Rights and Equity facilitates a quarterly certification in Bystander Intervention & Cultural Awareness.
 This is an excellent training that will help you learn how to protect and promote the humanity of those who are being targeted or harassed because of their race, ethnicity, religion, sex, gender, or sexual orientation in your presence.
 If you're interested in earning this certificate for professional or personal reasons be sure to click on the link below and register for the next training.